ra5hard/_virtiserv/index.md

 In this full-length documentary by award winner Lauren Greenfield, we get to know the strippers, rappers, hustlers, and dreamers that make up the legendary [Magic City](https://www.magiccity.com/).
 More than just a strip club, the ATL hot spot is where aspiring rappers use the club’s influence in the hip hop industry to try and make it big, and where dancers and DJs call the shots as they seek out their own fame and fortune
 SUBSCRIBE for more videos: ‪http://gqm.ag/YouTubeSub‬

-Still haven’t subscribed to GQ on YouTube? ►► http://bit.ly/2iij5wt [Stripping Helped Me Heal, But I’m Quitting Sex Work](https://saltyworld.net/stripping-helped-me-heal-but-im-quitting-sex-work/)
+Still haven’t subscribed to GQ on YouTube? ►► http://bit.ly/2iij5wt [Stripper Confessionals: Life After Stripping](https://www.thrillist.com/entertainment/nation/stripper-confessionals-what-strippers-do-when-their-careers-are-over)
+[Stripping Helped Me Heal, But I’m Quitting Sex Work](https://saltyworld.net/stripping-helped-me-heal-but-im-quitting-sex-work/)

 [ABOUT GQ](https://www.gq.com/)